 Ultimate ownership of the Club

-Of the total issued share capital of Tottenham Hotspur Limited, ENIC International Limited own 85.55%.
+Of the total issued share capital of Tottenham Hotspur Limited, ENIC Sports and Development Holdings Limited own 85.55%.

-Mr D Levy and certain members of his family are potential beneficiaries of a discretionary trust which ultimately owns 29.4% of the share capital of ENIC International Limited.
+Mr D Levy and certain members of his family are potential beneficiaries of a discretionary trust which ultimately owns 29.4% of the share capital of ENIC Sports and Development Holdings Limited.

-Mr J Lewis has an interest of 70.6% of ENIC International Limited.
+Mr J Lewis has an interest of 70.6% of ENIC Sports and Development Holdings Limited.